 warm reads like tungsten and evening. cool reads like daylight and clinical.

-the bright end is the fragile end. use false colour or zebras and hold your highlights just under clipping. shadows lift cleanly in the grade, a blown highlight is gone for good. when in doubt, sit a touch under and raise it later.
+The bright end is the fragile end.
+Use false colour and hold highlights just under clipping.
+Shadows lift cleanly in the grade, a blown highlight is gone for good.

-your eyes adapt and start lying within minutes. a waveform and false colour tell the truth. set skin tones where they belong on the scale and trust the scope over the vibe on the monitor, which is rarely calibrated on location.
+Your eyes adapt and start lying within minutes.
+A waveform and false colour tell the truth, so set skin tones on the scale and trust the scope over an uncalibrated monitor.

-log and raw hold more range, but only pay off with correct exposure and a real grade after. if you cannot expose it right and colour it later, a good picture profile beats muddy, mishandled log every time. the format is not the look.
+Log and raw hold more range, but only pay off with correct exposure and a real grade after.
+If you cannot do both, a good picture profile beats mishandled log.
+The format is not the look.

 The bodies, glass, lights, and grip our film team actually runs, plus the edit and finish room behind the cut.
 Cinematic is a craft, not a purchase.
 These are the picks that reward lighting and exposure done right.